nrfconnect/sdk-nrf/applications/nrf_desktop/doc/click_detector.rst

    :local:
    :depth: 2

-The click detector module is responsible for sending a ``click_event`` when a known type of click is recorded for the button defined in the module configuration.
+The click detector module is responsible for sending a :c:struct:`click_event` when a known type of click is recorded for the button defined in the module configuration.

 Module events
 *************